Muneeb1118/discord-link-embed/README.md

-# discord-link-embed
+# Discord Link Embed Template
-A free template for creating link embeds for Discord.
+## A free template for creating link embeds for Discord.